Connecting Iverness to Fort William

 Neptune's Staircase is located just north of Fort William on the Corpach road and it marks the beginning of the Caledonian Canal.
 You may not be able to extend your canal boat holiday to visiting the open sea beyond the canal basin at Corpach because this requires a separate licence, so head north east from Banavie.
 Here the canal passes through magnificent scenery, totally dominated by the dark brooding north west escarpment of Ben Nevis, south of the canal, you see mountains and magnificent forest scenery on all sides of the canal, as you sail towards the little village of Gairlochy, which is where the canal opens up to join the first of the three lochs, Loch Lochy.
-You will find jetties and moorings along the length of this loch , until you reach Laggan which you leave the loch and re-enter a stretch of man-made canal. having passed through Laggan locks.
+You will find jetties and canal boat moorings along the length of this loch , until you reach Laggan which you leave the loch and re-enter a stretch of man-made canal. having passed through Laggan locks.
 This takes you to the tree covered shores of Loch Oich, past Invergarry Castle and a power station and on to the villages of Aberchalder and Bridge of Oich.
 You once again enter a man made stretch of canal through the locks at Cullochy and Kytra, all the while surrounded by magnificent mountain and forest scenery.

 The lock at Kytra,